|28th March |

 (1) A person who is in possession of an extreme pornographic image is guilty

 (2) An extreme pornographic image is an image which is all of the following—

 (3) An image is pornographic if it is of such a nature that it must reasonably be assumed to have been made solely or principally for the purpose of sexual arousal.

 person's possession) an image forms part of a series of images, the question of whether the image is pornographic is to be determined by reference to—

-(a) the image itself (and any sounds accompanying it), and
+(a) the image itself (and any sounds accompanying it),